-Applicants must include a copy of the most recent letter from the governor of the state, territory, or the mayor of the District of Columbia (or person expressly designated by the governor or mayor) designating a JRJ agency to administer these funds as an attachment.
+Applicants must include as an attachment a copy of the most recent letter from the governor of the state, territory, or the Mayor of the District of Columbia (or person expressly designated by the governor or mayor) designating a JRJ agency to administer these funds.
 While the most recent copy must be provided, a new Designated Agency Representative Letter is only required if there is a change in the designated agency.

-5. Budget Detail Worksheet and Budget Narrative
+5. Budget and Associated Documentation

-Applicants must submit a Budget Detail Worksheet and budget narrative outlining how JRJ funds, including administrative funds, if applicable, will be used to support and/or implement the program.
-The governor-designated JRJ agency may use up to 10 percent of the state award for costs associated with administering the program within the state or territory.
+Applicants must submit a budget detail worksheet and budget narrative outlining how JRJ funds, including administrative funds (if applicable), will be used to support and/or implement the program.
+The governor-designated JRJ agency may use up to ten percent of the state award for costs associated with administering the program within the state or territory.
 Among the administrative costs that would be considered are costs incurred in producing outreach materials (e.g., marketing materials, websites, brochures, briefings, surveys, and analyses to measure the impact of the program).